British Indian Ocean Territory

 01 Oct 1977 U.S. Naval Support Facility Diego Garcia opened.

-02 Nov 2000 British High Court overturns 1971 immigration ban;
+02 Nov 2000 British High Court overturns 1971 immigration ban.

-11 Jun 2004 BIOT law overturns 2000 court ruling on 11 May 2006 the Court
+11 Jun 2004 BIOT law overturns 2000 court ruling.

-islanders return.
+decision denying the islanders return.

 The British Indian Ocean Territory (BIOT) or Chagos Islands is an overseas territory of the United Kingdom situated in the Indian Ocean, halfway between Africa and Indonesia.
 The territory comprises the six atolls of the Chagos Archipelago with over 1,000 individual islands (many tiny) having a total land area of 60 square kilometres (23 sq mi).
 The largest island is Diego Garcia (area 44 km2), the site of a joint military facility of the United Kingdom and the United States.
 The territory is an archipelago of 55 islands, the largest being Diego Garcia, accounting for almost three-quarters of the total land area of the territory.
 Capital: Diego Garcia.

 As a territory of the United Kingdom, the head of state is Queen Elizabeth II.
 There is no Governor appointed to represent the Queen on the territory, as there are no longer any native inhabitants.
 The head of government is the Commissioner.
 The laws of the territory are based on the constitution, set out in the British Indian Ocean Territory (Constitution) Order 2004, which gives the Commissioner full powers to make laws for the Territory.
+Applicable treaties between the United Kingdom and the United States govern the use of the military base.
+The United States is required to ask permission of the United Kingdom to use the base for offensive military action.

 Currency: Postage stamps have been issued for British Indian Ocean Territory since 17 January 1968.
 Since the territory was originally part of the Seychelles, these stamps were denominated in rupees until 1992.
-However, after 1992 they became denominated in pounds sterling which is the official currency of the territory.
+However, after 1992 they became denominated in Pound sterling which is the official currency of the territory.
 The first commemorative coin of two Pounds were issued on 2009.

 Countries / Territories